rodaw92/Aerospace-Ontology/OwlFly/README.md

 - Neo4j Desktop includes Neo4j Browser

 1. Install Neo4j Desktop
-2. On Neo4j Desktop: select your database, and in the plugins section click on the install button to install neosemantics
+2. On Neo4j Desktop: select your database, and in the plugins section click on the install button to install neo-semantics
 3. add the following line to the config file

  3.1. dbms.unmanaged_extension_classes=n10s.endpoint=/rdf

     3.1.1.
-In the desktop you'll be able to do this by clicking on the three dots to the right hand side of your database and then select settings.
+In the desktop you'll be able to do this by clicking on the three dots to the right-hand side of your database and then selecting settings.
 You can add the fragment at the end of the file.
 4. create a unique constraint
   4.1.
 CREATE CONSTRAINT n10s_unique_uri FOR (r:Resource) REQUIRE r.uri IS UNIQUE
     4.1.1.
 On Neo4j Browser run the above query
 5. create a graph config with all defaults - run the following on Neo4j Browser 5.1. call n10s.graphconfig.init()
-6. load ontology into Neo4j Database
+6. load ontology into the Neo4j Database
   6.1. call n10s.rdf.import.fetch("file:///C:/.../addqualdb_populated.owl","RDF/XML")

 References: